nitinskunigal/ValueFrenzy-Business-Data-Analytics-Project/README.md

 ✅ No SQL queries were required, as all transformations were performed within Excel’s ecosystem.

-# **Section 4: Key KPIs**
+# **Section 4: Key Performance Indicators & Rationale behind Selected KPIs**

-### **Total Revenue**
-✔ Measures the overall income generated across all regions (USA, Mexico, and Canada) and product categories.

-✔ Purpose: To evaluate regional revenue contributions, identify trends, and assess the impact of strategic decisions on overall income.

-### **Gross Profit**
-✔ Calculated as Total Revenue minus the Cost of Goods Sold (COGS).

-✔ Purpose: To provide insights into the profitability of products and regions, guiding decisions on cost management and margin optimization.

-### **Quantity Sold**
-✔ Represents the total units sold across all regions and product tiers (low, medium, and high).

-✔ Purpose: To analyze product performance, demand trends, and the effectiveness of sales strategies.

-### **Total Transactions**
-✔ The total number of customer transactions processed across all regions.

-✔ Purpose: To understand customer activity and engagement levels, and their impact on revenue generation.

-### **Average Transaction Value (ATV)**
-✔ The average value of a single transaction, calculated as Total Revenue divided by Total Transactions.

-✔ Purpose: To gauge customer spending behavior, identify opportunities for upselling, and align pricing strategies with market demand.

-## **Rationale Behind Selected KPIs:**

-In our analysis of ValueFrenzy, we focused on five key performance indicators (KPIs): Total Revenue, Gross Profit, Quantity Sold, Total Transactions, and Average Transaction Value (ATV).
-This selection was based on the following considerations:

-✔ Alignment with Analysis Objectives: The chosen KPIs align directly with the project’s primary objectives: understanding revenue generation, profitability, and customer purchasing behavior across regions and product tiers.
-These metrics provide actionable insights into ValueFrenzy’s operational performance.

-✔ Data Availability and Quality: The analysis was guided by the availability of reliable data.
-While metrics such as Total Returns or Return Rate are valuable in Retail and Consumer Goods projects, they were excluded due to the absence of relevant data in the dataset provided.
-Including incomplete or speculative metrics could have compromised the accuracy and credibility of the analysis.

-✔ Simplicity and Actionability: Focusing on five KPIs ensured a clear and actionable analysis, avoiding unnecessary complexity.
-This approach allowed us to derive targeted insights and recommendations without overwhelming the stakeholders with excessive data.

-✔ Economic Context: Given the challenging economic environment and ValueFrenzy’s specific issues, such as declining revenue and profitability, the selected KPIs addressed the most pressing concerns, such as regional performance, transaction patterns, and profitability trends.

-✔ Industry Best Practices: These KPIs reflect standard practices in Retail and Consumer Goods performance analysis, where revenue, transaction volumes, and customer behavior patterns are prioritized to drive business decisions.

-✔ Future Exploration: While this analysis focused on the most relevant metrics for the current objectives, we acknowledge the importance of other KPIs like:
-  - Total Returns and Return Rate: To analyze product performance and customer satisfaction.
-  - Customer Retention Rate: To assess long-term customer loyalty.
-  - Inventory Turnover: To evaluate operational efficiency and stock management.

-These metrics could be explored in future assessments as part of a broader analysis to provide deeper insights into ValueFrenzy’s overall business dynamics.
+- For this project, I focused on **five Key Performance Indicators (KPIs)** to evaluate ValueFrenzy’s financial and sales performance. **Total Revenue** and **Gross Profit** provided insights into overall earnings and profitability, while **Quantity Sold** and **Total Transactions** helped measure demand and customer activity.
+Finally, **Average Transaction Value (ATV)** assessed customer spending behavior and pricing effectiveness.

+- The selection of these KPIs was driven by several factors.
+First, they aligned with the analysis goals, helping assess business strengths and weaknesses.
+Second, I prioritized data reliability, ensuring that only complete and high-quality data was used.
+Some potential metrics, like Return Rate, were excluded due to data gaps.

+- Additionally, we focused on actionable and clear KPIs to maintain clarity and avoid unnecessary complexity.
+These metrics also aligned with economic and industry trends, addressing ValueFrenzy’s declining revenue and profitability.
+While this analysis provided valuable insights, future explorations could incorporate additional metrics such as Customer Retention and Inventory Turnover for a more comprehensive view.

 # **Section 5: Key BA Techniques Used**

-✅ SWOT & Gap Analysis – Assessed internal inefficiencies and competitive positioning.

-✅ Process Mapping – Mapped inventory & checkout workflows to streamline operations.

-✅ Stakeholder Interviews – Engaged the COO, CFO, and key department heads to align insights with business strategy.

-✅ Competitor Benchmarking – Evaluated market trends and industry best practices to refine recommendations.
+At the start of the project, I needed to understand ValueFrenzy’s current performance, identify gaps, and uncover strategic opportunities.
+To achieve this, I applied a structured approach using key business analysis techniques:

+- **SWOT Analysis** helped assess ValueFrenzy’s strengths, weaknesses, opportunities, and threats, ensuring that our focus remained on the most critical business priorities.

+- **Gap Analysis** was used to compare ValueFrenzy’s current (As-Is) state with the desired (To-Be) state.
+Since we lacked qualitative insights, I leveraged data-driven analysis to identify revenue declines, profitability gaps, and regional performance variations.

+- **Competitor Benchmarking** provided industry context, helping to evaluate how ValueFrenzy compared to competitors in terms of revenue performance, pricing strategies, and sales trends.

+- **Process Mapping** played a crucial role in visualizing operational inefficiencies that impacted revenue and ATV.
+By mapping sales and pricing workflows, I identified areas where process improvements could drive better results.

+- **Stakeholder Interviews** were conducted with key decision-makers, such as the COO, CFO, and Head of Sales & Marketing, to align the analysis with business objectives.
+Their inputs helped refine KPI selection and guided the strategic focus.

+By combining these techniques, I was able to translate business challenges into data-driven insights, ensuring that the recommendations were both practical and actionable.

 # **Section 6: Key Documents Created**
 📌 BRD – Defined business & functional requirements, success criteria.